-- Assist parents in understanding S.C.'s academic and achievement standards by disseminating pamphlets and hand-outs and holding parent-teacher conferences, parent workshops and Open Houses. - Communicate and monitor child's progress by using weekly folders, six-week report cards, IEP meetings, parent-teacher conferences, academic plans and dissemination of state standard info with a letter giving explanation. - Offering a flexible number of meetings and parent trainings at convenient times for parents to participate, give suggestions and take part in decisions regarding the instructional program of the school - School Improvement Council, PTA, and other school-sponsored groups give schools the flexibility needed to offer meetings at convenient times for parents to give their input on Title I programs. - Parents are involved in an "organized, ongoing and timely way" in planning, reviewing and improving Parent Involvement Policy and Title I programs. - Parents will receive timely information about Title I programs. - The Parent Involvement Policy will be reviewed throughout the year as PTA, SIC, Title I and other parent groups meet.
+- Assist parents in understanding S.C.'s academic and achievement standards by disseminating pamphlets and hand-outs and holding parent-teacher conferences, parent workshops and Open Houses. - Communicate and monitor child's progress by using weekly folders, nine-week report cards, IEP meetings, parent-teacher conferences, academic plans and dissemination of state standard info with a letter giving explanation.

+and parent trainings at convenient times for parents to participate, give suggestions and take part in decisions regarding the instructional program of the school-School Improvement Council, PTA, and other school-sponsored groups give schools the flexibility needed to offer meetings at convenient times for parents to give their input on Title I programs.

+- Parents are involved in an "organized, ongoing and timely way" in planning, reviewing and improving Parent Involvement Policy and Title I programs. - Parents will receive timely information about Title I programs. - The Parent Involvement Policy will be reviewed throughout the year as PTA, SIC, Title I and other parent groups meet.

-- during a series of meetings. - Agendas and sign-in sheets are maintained as record of all meetings. - Supporting a partnership among the school, community and parents to improve student academic achievement - Schools engage business partners, the faith community, county and city governments, media and other groups to support the academic program. - Providing extensive assistance to parents in understanding such topics as the state's academic standards, assessments, monitoring student progress and working with their children through a variety of ways including workshops, trainings and at-home activities. - Coordinating and integrating parent involvement programs and activities with Head Start, Reading First, Early Reading First, Even Start and public preschool and
+- Agendas and sign-in sheets are maintained as record of all meetings. - Supporting a partnership among the school, community and parents to improve student academic achievement - Schools engage business partners, the faith community, county and city governments, media and other groups to support the academic program. - Providing extensive assistance to parents in understanding such topics as the state's academic standards, assessments, monitoring student progress and working with their children through a variety of ways including workshops, trainings and at-home activities. - Coordinating and integrating parent involvement programs and activities with Head Start, Reading First, Early Reading

-- Every effort is made to ensure that information is sent home in a format and language parents understand. - Internet translations services and interpreters are used for this purpose. - Providing full opportunity for participation of parents with limited English proficiency, parents with disabilities and parents of migratory children in a format and, to the extent practical, in a language such parents understand. - Every effort is made to afford all parents the opportunity to participate in school activities. - Providing reasonable support for parental involvement activities as parents may request.
+- Internet translations services and interpreters are used for this purpose. - Providing full opportunity for participation of parents with limited English proficiency, parents with disabilities and parents of migratory children in a format and, to the extent practical, in a language such parents understand. - Every effort is made to afford all parents the opportunity to participate in school activities. - Providing reasonable support for parental involvement activities as parents may request.
 Schools make every attempt to meet the needs of parents who make special requests.